ZhangChengX/Cordova-TTS-Plugin/README.md

 # Cordova-TTS-Plugin

-Cordova TTS(Text To Speech) plugin for Android

 This instruction is for Cordova 3.0 and up.

 ### Description

+Cordova TTS(Text To Speech) plugin for Android

 This plugin allows you to invoke native method form javascript code, converting text into speech, making your app speakable.

+Before you install this plugin, please go to [voicecloud](http://open.voicecloud.cn/) to sign up an APPID for TTS API.

 ### Installation